devnull03/nwhacks25-nameTBA/README.md

 ---

-This version is concise, easy to read, and engaging while maintaining a professional tone.

 ## What’s Next?
 We’re working on making it even better with features like slap customization (pineapple hand, anyone?), in-game challenges, and real-time audience reactions during streams.
 Virtual Power Slap is here to turn friendly rivalries into internet gold.
 So, gather your friends, warm up those virtual hands, and let the slapping begin!